Forms for The Canine Corner

 Although Pixies and Paws markets itself as a rescue, records show that it has imported hundreds of puppies into New Jersey, many of which were sourced from high-volume breeders and brokers, including individuals and facilities flagged in government reports and national advocacy watchdog publications.

 These animals are not strays or abandoned pets rescued from overcrowded shelters.
-Instead, they appear to be purpose-bred puppies, purchased in bulk and transported across state lines—then made available for “adoption” at fixed fees that closely resemble retail pet store pricing.
+Instead, they appear to be purpose-bred puppies, sourced in bulk and transported across state lines—then made available for “adoption” at fixed fees that closely resemble retail pet store pricing.

 If you or someone you know has had a concerning experience with Pixies and Paws, we encourage you to share it with us.
 We cannot advocate for change without your voice and your story.